CIT28/files/w2/ps0p1.md

 # CS50 Problem Set 0 Part 1
 ## Cyberchase 1 thru 7

-## Setup

 In the video I will walk how to complete this work:
-### Create a New Folder for Problem Set 0
+### Setup
-- Create a new folder at the same level as w1 and w2, and name it ps0 (short for "Problem Set 0").
+- Create a new folder at the same level as w1, w2 and querying, name it ps0 (short for "Problem Set 0") and then inside that folder create another folder named cyberchase.
-### Copy the Database File
-- Navigate into the ps0 folder using the command cd ps0.
-Then, use the following command to copy the database file:
+- Change the current folder to cyberchase, then use the following command to copy the database file:
     - ```curl -o cyberchase.db https://raw.githubusercontent.com/CIT28/files/main/w2/cyberchoase.db```
-### Create Proof of Work and SQL Files for Each Problem
+    - Create a file to store the queries name it p1-q.sql and a README.md with a heading for each problem 1 thru 7, commit with message:
+      - **COMMIT MESSAGE - "setup complete**
+### For each problem you need to do the following
-- For each problem, you need to create:
+- For each problem, you need to:
-  1. A proof of work file (e.g., pow1.txt) containing the required output.
-  2. An SQL file named after each problem (e.g., 1.sql) that generates the output.

-### Test Your SQL File
-- Before committing your changes, test your SQL file by running the following commands in the sqlite3 command line:
-    - ```sqlite3 cyberchase.db```
-    - ```.read 1.sql```
-    - Verify that the output is correct and matches the contents of your proof of work file.
-- Then commit after each one with this message:
+  1. Write the query in the p1-q.sql file and make sure you get the correct output (see below)
+  2. In the README.md, once you get the query working copy the shell ouput into to show authenicate your work.
+  3. Open another terminal session to change the standard output to sent the output to powp1.txt, commit with message:
-- ex. **COMMIT MESSAGE - "terminal output, pow1.txt and 1.sql complete"**
+      - **COMMIT MESSAGE - "1. query and pow complete**
+      - Comment out the current query and then work on next query and use the same commit message, just updating the number (ex.
+"2. query and pow")

 ## Schema